libretro/docs/docs/guides/controller-autoconfiguration.md

     joypad_autoconfig_dir = /storage/emulated/0/RetroArch/autoconfig/
     ```

+Optionally, temporarily connect another controller with a functioning autoconfig "Back" button and adjust the Controller Profiles directory:
+- `Settings -> Directory -> Controller Profiles`.
+- `Main Menu -> Quit` -- ensuring the settings are saved to retroarch.cfg.
+- Disconnect the controller from BlueTooth.

 - **Set Up a Fallback Configuration:**
   - Identify the Product ID and Vendor ID of your controller: Ensure that the directory /storage/emulated/0/RetroArch/autoconfig/ remains empty, then restart RetroArch.
 This action will compel RetroArch to enter fallback mode, displaying a message like "[Controller name] ([Vendor ID]/[Product ID]) not configured, using fallback".
 Record the four-digit numbers for both IDs.
   - Create a file named `fallback.cfg` in the directory `/storage/emulated/0/RetroArch/autoconfig/android/` with the following configuration settings (don't forget to replace `input_vendor_id = "[Vendor ID]"` and `input_product_id = "[Product ID]"` with the values of your controller: